appsody/website/content/tutorials/ServerlessRust.md

         }
     ```

-3. Once the code changes are complete you should be able to run the service with:
+3. Once the code changes are complete you can run the service with:

     ```
     appsody run --docker-options "--env MY_NAME=tibbs"
     ```

-    where `--docker-options` passes the environment settings to the container
+    > `--docker-options` passes the environment settings to the container

-4. The service should now be available on http://localhost:8000/ and if you open it in a browser it will now return.
+4. The service will be available at http://localhost:8000/ and accessing it in a browser will return:"

     ```json
         {
             "name" : "tibbs"
         }
     ```

 5. Now we need to create a production build for the application.
-Make user you are logged into [docker hub](https://docs.docker.com/engine/reference/commandline/login/) before running it.
+Make sure you are logged into [docker hub](https://docs.docker.com/engine/reference/commandline/login/) before running it.

     ```
     $ appsody build -t YOUR_DOCKER_USER/appsodyrusttide:v1.0.0 --publish --knative
     ```

-Now we are ready to deploy your application

 ## Deploy Your Application

-This section will be split into 3 sections.
-The first will cover deploying to Knative on IBM Cloud.
-The second will cover a plain Knative deploy and the final one will cover a preconfigured OpenShift deployment
+This section will be split into three sub-sections:

+    1. Deploy to Knative on IBM Cloud
+    2. Deploy to Minikube
+    3. Deploy to Openshift

-### Deploy the image to IBM Cloud
+### Deploy to Knative on IBM Cloud

-    Ensure that the you have created a project for the service following [these instructions](https://cloud.ibm.com/docs/knative?topic=knative-manage-project#create-project-cli).
+    Ensure that you have [created a project for the service](https://cloud.ibm.com/docs/knative?topic=knative-manage-project#create-project-cli), then run the following command:

     ```
     $ ibmcloud coligo application create --name appsodyrusttide --image YOUR_DOCKER_USER/appsodyrusttide:v1.0.0 --env MY_NAME=tibbs
     ```

-### Deploy the image to minikube
+### Deploy to Minikube

-1. Create a service definition in the application folder
+1. Create a service definition in the application folder:

     ```yaml
     apiVersion: serving.knative.dev/v1 # Current version of Knative